 By State statute, a Mineral Extraction Plan is approved by the Board of County Commissioners.
 A hearing date for the Board of County Commissioners hearing has not yet been established.
 View the Planning Commission Mineral Extraction Plan Staff Report (Final Draft)

 An amendment to the Mineral Extraction Plan, a sub-element of the Comprehensive Master Plan

 The Douglas County Mineral Extraction Plan (MEP), a sub-element of the Douglas County Comprehensive Master Plan (CMP), was adopted in 1990 and has not been updated since that time.
-Planning Services staff, with the concurrence of the Planning Commission, has initiated an amendment to streamline the document in accordance with the CMP’s Section 11-3, Amendments and Updates.
+Planning Services staff, with the concurrence of the Planning Commission, initiated an amendment to streamline the document in accordance with the CMP’s Section 11-3, Amendments and Updates.

-The MEP was created to plan for development and preservation of “commercial mineral deposits”, which are defined in §34-1-302 C.R.S. as “a natural mineral deposit of limestone used for construction purposes, coal, sand, gravel, and quarry aggregate, for which extraction by an extractor is or will be commercially feasible and regarding which it can be demonstrated by geologic, mineralogic or other scientific data that such deposit has significant economic or strategic value to the area, state, or nation.”
+The MEP was created to plan to support development and preservation of “commercial mineral deposits”, which are defined in §34-1-302 C.R.S. as “a natural mineral deposit of limestone used for construction purposes, coal, sand, gravel, and quarry aggregate, for which extraction by an extractor is or will be commercially feasible and regarding which it can be demonstrated by geologic, mineralogic or other scientific data that such deposit has significant economic or strategic value to the area, state, or nation.”

 Why does it need to be streamlined?